 Why Review-by-Committee Projects FailApril 1, 2018 – Thoughts

 With Night Shift, our primary goal is to create things with soul.
-It’s one of many reasons we launched the studio in the first place.
+It’s one of the many reasons why we launched the studio in the first place.
 We want to build long, healthy relationships with our clients where we’re perceived as a trusted partner, rather than a vendor.

 Sam and I have both seen first hand, many companies who were too afraid to trust the judgment of the experts they hired for a big design project and wound up choosing the weaker route due to review-by-committee decisions.
 A result that is more likely to occur when you’re perceived as a vendor and there is a lack of trust.

 Review-by-committee is a process.
 It occurs when feedback is conjectured from several people within the company to help steer the vision of the brand and satisfy all parties.